freeCodeCamp/freeCodeCamp/guide/english/computer-hardware/motherboard/index.md

 ## Types of Motherboards

 Motherboards come in different sizes, known as form factors.
-The most common motherboard form factor is ATX.
-The different types of ATX are known as micro-ATX (sometimes shown as µATX, mini-ATX, FlexATX, EATX, WATX, nano-ATX, pico-ATX, and mobileATX).
+The most common motherboard form factor is ATX for desktop computers.
+A smaller variant of the ATX motherboard form factor  is konwn as micro-ATX (sometimes shown as µATX, mini-ATX, FlexATX, EATX, WATX, nano-ATX, pico-ATX, and mobileATX).
+For laptops and portable computers, the ATX form factor may be modified to fit in a smaller and slimmer case, though a similar set of chips, ports and sockets may remain.
+Additionally, many popular single board computers (SBCs) such as the Raspberry Pi have their own unique motherboard form factor not based on the ATX standard.

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->